 If taken to full maturity, these sacs will then form green and white flowers, which will disperse pollen in an effort to fertilize any female plants nearby.
 Therefore, allowing their genes to carry on to the next generation of plants.

 For female cannabis plants, you will find pistils forming between their nodes.
 These will be easily identifiable by their white or orange hairs.
-Take a look at this image to see the pistils forming on these plants:

 As their growth continues into flowering, these parts will begin to form a protective layer, referred to as calyxes, with two of the pistils.
 Ultimately, forming the cannabis buds we all love so much.

 So, what are male cannabis plants good for?